Dark Degeneracy in DESI DR2: Interacting or Evolving Dark Energy?: Results

+The second criterion is the Deviance Information Criterion (DIC) \citep{Spiegelhalter2002}.
+The DIC is particularly well-suited for Bayesian model comparison using MCMC outputs and is designed to handle complex, correlated datasets, such as the \textit{Planck} CMB likelihoods used in this analysis \citep{linddle2007}.
+It uses a data-driven penalty based on the effective number of parameters, $p_D = \overline{\chi^2} - \chi^2_{\text{min}}$, where $\overline{\chi^2}$ is the mean $\chi^2$ averaged over the posterior.
+The DIC is then defined as:

+We compare models using the difference in these criteria with respect to $\Lambda$CDM, $\Delta\text{IC} = \text{IC}_{\text{model}} - \text{IC}_{\Lambda\text{CDM}}$.
+A negative value of $\Delta\text{IC}$ indicates a preference for the extended model.
 The results of our model comparison are summarized in Table~\ref{tab:model_comparison}.
-Both the CPL and Interaction models are strongly preferred over $\Lambda$CDM according to the AIC, with $\Delta\text{AIC}$ values of $-16.7$ and $-13.6$, respectively.
+Both the CPL and Interaction models are strongly preferred over $\Lambda$CDM according to the AIC.
 This indicates that the inclusion of two extra parameters is well justified by the significant improvement in the fit to the data.

-The BIC provides a more conservative evaluation, as its penalty term for complexity, $k\ln(N)$, is stronger for large datasets.
-In our case, using $N = 1842$ (the sum of SNe and BAO data points), we find $\Delta\text{BIC}$ values of $-5.6$ for the CPL model and $-2.6$ for the Interaction model.
-According to the Jeffreys' scale for interpreting BIC, these values correspond to ``positive'' or ``moderate'' evidence in favor of the extended models, but fall short of the ``strong'' evidence threshold.
+The DIC, which more robustly handles the full dataset, provides an even stronger conclusion.
+Both the CPL model and the Interaction model are decisively preferred over $\Lambda$CDM.
+This confirms that the inclusion of two new parameters is strongly favored by the data.

 In summary, while the data shows a strong statistical preference for a deviation from the standard $\Lambda$CDM model, information criteria cannot unambiguously distinguish between a dynamical dark energy fluid and the proposed dark sector interaction.
-The AIC decisively favors both new models, while the BIC provides more moderate support.
 Between the two new models, the CPL model is marginally preferred, but the statistical difference is too small to draw a firm conclusion.
 This reinforces that the two scenarios remain largely degenerate from a statistical standpoint, despite their different physical implications.